 No funding was obtained, so the Manager of Oil 4 Less® LLC having about forty years of experience in the semiconductor manufacturing trade, made a survey to find circuits that could be developed and sold to raise money.

-The result is the Codatron® high voltage regulator, still being produced and sold.
+The result is the Codatron® high voltage zener, still being produced and sold.
 The Provisional Patent Application "High Voltage Shunt Regulator Circuit" covering this device was filed Jan 16, 2003; Application # 6/440,903.

 These regulators have been designed for general purpose use in the -55C (-67°F) to +177°C (350°F) temperature range, and include a small positive temperature coefficient to compensate decreasing photomultiplier sensitivity as temperature increases.